zaphar/jeremy.marzhillstudios.com/content/engineering-managment-is-hard.md

 everyone for themselves or is tooling a first class part of your teams identity.
 In your technology choices do you tend toward build or buy?

-> Your goal is to be in a position where you don't need to micro-manage your team
+### Your goal is to be in a position where you don't need to micro-manage

 To be effective you need to be clear about your teams identity.
 This will give guide rails for your developers and team members.
 They will know what mental